Kinuseka/GoGo-Downloader/README.md

 $ pip install htm5lib
 $ pkg install aria2
 ```
-Dont forget to clone this repository in order to download the script
+Dont forget to clone this repository in order to download the program
 ```
 git clone github.com/Kinuseka/GoGo-Downloader
 ```